Every now and then I like to post a recipe that needs few words. This would be one of them.

 ½ cup dark chocolate chips

-Preheat the oven to 375 degrees F. In a mixing bowl, combine the coconut oil and sugar.
+Preheat the oven to 375 degrees F. In the bowl of an electric stand mixer, combine the coconut oil and sugar.
 Mix on medium-high for 2 to 3 minutes, or until well blended.
 Mix in the egg and then add the bourbon.

-In a bowl, combine the flour, baking soda and salt.
-Gradually add the dry ingredients to the mixing bowl, keeping the mixer on low.
+In a medium bowl, stir together the flour, baking soda and salt.
+Gradually add the dry ingredients to the wet ingredients in the mixing bowl, keeping the mixer on low.
 Turn to medium and mix until everything is incorporated.
 Stir in the chocolate chips and pecans.

-Scoop by the tablespoonful onto an ungreased cookie sheet and flatten each cookie gently.
+Scoop by the tablespoonful onto an ungreased cookie sheet and gently flatten each cookie.
 Bake for 10 to 12 minutes until the edges are browned and cookies are firm.
 Allow to cool on the pan for 2 minutes.
 Transfer to a wire rack to cool completely.
-Makes about 2 dozen cookies.